November 21, 2024

 1. India: Cryptocurrency profits are taxed at a rate of 30%, with an additional 1% tax on transactions exceeding 50,000 INR annually.
 Losses cannot be deducted from gains, making the tax burden significant for investors.

 2. Germany: Crypto gains are tax-free if held for more than one year.
 For short-term gains, profits are subject to income tax rates up to 45%.
-The first €600 of profit is exempt from tax.
-Mining and staking activities are taxed as income.
+The first €600 of profit is exempt from tax. and staking activities are taxed as income.

 3. United States: Cryptocurrency is treated as property, with capital gains taxes ranging from 0% to 37%, depending on the income bracket and the holding period.
 Short-term gains are taxed at the individual’s income tax rate, while long-term gains enjoy lower rates.